-- Bulgaria confirms that it uses the OECD XML Schema and User Guide (OECD, 2017[31) for the international exchange of CbC reports. - Peer input was received from one jurisdiction in relation to the format for information exchange.
-There are no concerns to be reported in respect of the format of information exchange.
+21. Luxembourg confirms that it uses the OECD XML Schema and User Guide (OECD, 2017[6]) for the international exchange of CbC reports.

+22. Peer input was received from one jurisdiction in relation to the format for information exchange.
+No concerns were reported in respect of the format of information exchange.